Yuxin-Zhang-Jasmine/containerize-conda-env/README.md

 where
 - the mandatory Bootstrap keyword describes the bootstrap module to use.
 The debootstrap build agent module allows us to build a Debian/Ubuntu style container from a mirror URI.
 And it is mandatory to specify the OS version and a URI for the mirror when we use the debootstrap module to specify a base for a Debian-like container.

 - jammy corresponds to Ubuntu 22.04 according to [the website of the Ubuntu releases](https://wiki.ubuntu.com/Releases).
 Similarily you can use other code words like trusty (14.04), xenial (16.04), and yakkety (17.04) for Ubuntu.
+(More info. can be found [here](https://docs.sylabs.io/guides/3.5/user-guide/appendix.html).)

 ### for the automatic activation